GeoMash/strappy/docs/out/guides/StyleGuide/README.md

 <br>
 ###Controllers:
 <br>
-* Does the code try to made a decision?
+* Does the code try to make a decision?
-* Does it iteract with another controller or component?
+* Does it interact with another controller or component?
 * Does it write to a store?
 <br>
 ###Views: